kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 If the index file `MYI` is different, you best use `REPAIR TABLE`.
 Chances are, the repair is immediate, because very often it is just the number of records which is wrong being zero or any other number different from the correct number.

 Of course you have to make sure that the master table is not changed during these procedures.
 And if the process succeeded, you restart the slave reporting that problem and check if everything is okay now.
+End of digression.

 Regular health checking
 ----------